Interesting Ways to Party During the Winter Months

-While it’s a little pricey, renting a party bus can be a great option for a big group of people.
+While it’s a little pricey, getting party bus can be a great option for a big group of people.
 Splitting the price up among 20 or more will bring it down to a very reasonable cost, and with unlimited pickups and drop-offs, you can drive around town picking up everyone involved.

 #3 – Bowling Alley

 Unless there is a foot of snow on the ground, chances are you can transport yourself around town pretty well, even in the bitter cold.
 In that case, considering going out to the local bowling alley with a few buddies.
 If bowling isn’t your thing, consider a billiard hall.
 These places are great ways to have fun, maybe have a couple of cocktails, but unlike a bar environment, the entirety of the experience isn’t focused around alcohol.